Beginning, Intermediate & Advanced- CLOSED

 Class Fee: $45.00 non-members + $35.00 Supply Fee

-What a great class to create while working with leather.
-Students will make a leather bag or choose from any of the following projects: leather belt, wallet, passport wallet, journal, phone belt pouch, drawstring pouch, Scottish Sporran, Instrument strap, lady’s wallet, clutch purse, and more.
-Depending on the project, the student will be able to learn techniques of cutting leather and stitching styles.
-If desired, the student can learn how to use a wood burning tool to inscribe a design directly on to the leather and then colorize it.
+Students will have time to make a leather shoulder bag of their choice or choose any TWO from the following projects: Leather belt, wallet, passport wallet, journal, phone pouch with braided strap, drawstring pouch, instrument strap, lady’s wallet, clutch purse, and more.
+Depending on the project students will be able to learn techniques of cutting leather and stitching styles.
+If desired, students can learn how to use a wood burning tool to inscribe a design directly on to the leather and then colorize it.
 All leathers, materials, tools, and instructions are provided, along with templates.
-This class is for all skill levels.
-The student may bring a lunch if so desired.
-Come create and learn while making new friends.
+No artistic ability is necessary, nor is any previous leather working experience.
+Students do not need to bring anything except lunch, enthusiasm, and desire to make something beautiful!
+Be sure to indicate which project you want to work on when you register.
+Limited seating, please sign up early.

 ABOUT THE INSTRUCTOR